SerahSoltani/Top-Deep-Learning-Interview-Questions-and-Answers/README.md

 ### 25. What Do You Mean by Tensor in Tensorflow?
 This is another most frequently asked deep learning interview question.
 A tensor is a mathematical object represented as arrays of higher dimensions.
 These arrays of data with different dimensions and ranks fed as input to the neural network are called “Tensors.”

-What Do You Mean by Tensor in Tensorflow?

 ### 26. What Are the Programming Elements in Tensorflow?
 Constants - Constants are parameters whose value does not change.
 To define a constant we use  tf.constant() command.
 For example: